stalomeow/Protobuf-Unity/README.md

 # Protocol Buffers for Unity

+> [!IMPORTANT]
-**None of the repo, the tool, nor the repo owner is affiliated with, or sponsored or authorized by, Google or its affiliates.**
+> None of the repo, the tool, nor the repo owner is affiliated with, or sponsored or authorized by, Google or its affiliates.

 Protocol Buffers (a.k.a., protobuf) are Google's language-neutral, platform-neutral, extensible mechanism for serializing structured data.
 For more information, please check the original repository at [https://github.com/protocolbuffers/protobuf](https://github.com/protocolbuffers/protobuf).